Phalanstere/loopedEvents/README.md

 ##Storing and loading events

 When you click on the **info** button of the eidtor, you can see all your events in json-format.
-Copy paste it and store the events in your own **myevents.json** file
+Copy paste them and store them in your own **myevents.json** file (or whatever it is called)
 The settings of your projects will also be encapsulated.

 This allows you to start your animator after a particular \*.json file has been read in, like this: